About The Divorcer

 “So—she’s an actress?”

-“Sounds it.
+“Sounds as if it’s a pretty unique situation.
 She around these parts?”

 “I’m a good lawyer because I don’t pay attention to inanities.
 But let’s move on.
 Children?”